olajide1234/ur-kibana-dev-test/README.md

 2. Initialise the Kibana folder as a Git repository and commit the entire project to master, otherwise dependency install might fail
-3. Spin up a new Elasticsearch service using the provided Docker-compose file.
+3. Spin up a new Elasticsearch service using the provided Docker-compose file (400MB).
 Ensure you create a new user with appropriate role access to enable Kibana connect successfully
 4. Update Kibana config (`your-path/kibana-7.9.0/config/kibana.yml`) with the following
     settings:   `elasticsearch.hosts : [your-elasticsearch-url]`